 Using information gathered from people’s views a proposed masterplan framework has been developed, with a specific focus on the themes below.

-Read the Barnsley West masterplan framework.
+Read the Barnsley West masterplan framework or view the associated planning applications.

 You can also visit the developer website for MU1: www.barnsleywest.co.uk